-B.Comm.
+- B.Comm.
 International (French)

-B.Comm.
+- B.Comm.
 International (German)

-B.Comm.
+- B.Comm.
 International (Spanish)

-Regulations

-Regulations

 - 1. A minimum entry requirement is the achievement of a Higher Level B3 in Leaving Certificate French for the French programme, a Higher Level C3 in German for the German programme, and a Higher Level C1 in any continental Language for the Spanish programme. - 2.
 Students do not have an automatic right of transfer from the B.Comm International to the B.Comm. programme.
 As a norm, the student will be required to have the C.A.O points of entry for the B.Comm. programme.
 A decision on transfer arrangements will be made by the J.E.
 Cairnes School of Business and Economics. - 3.
 Spanish/German are available in the first year of the B.Comm. programme.
 A limited number of students may transfer to the second year of the B.Comm.
 International on the recommendation of the Discipline concerned and conditional on passing first commerce and achieving a satisfactory performance in the language. - 4.
-The Marks and Standards for the B.Comm. shall apply except that the year abroad will operate on a "pass"/"fail" basis and Honours in the Final Year 2013/'14 will be calculated on the basis of 50% of the aggregate mark obtained in Second Year and 50% of the aggregate mark obtained in Final Year and are awarded in accordance with the following standard: First
+The Marks and Standards for the B.Comm. shall apply except that the year abroad will operate on a "pass"/"fail" basis.